-Many people associate helium with colorful balloons, but our second easiest element has a wide range of applications from leak detection and welding to nanotechnology and space research.
+Many people associate helium with colorful balloons, but our second lightest element has a wide range of applications from leak detection and welding to nanotechnology and space research.
 Helium is also used in the production of many of our most common technology gadgets, such as the mobile phone.

 Helium protects – both in airbags and within welding